seiya1223/techcasestudies/_posts/2016-11-21-IoT-ZionChina.md

 ## Customer profile ##

-[Zion China Technology Co., Ltd.](http://www.zionchina.com) (Beijing) is a mobile Internet healthcare company that focuses on improving the health and well-being of its customers through innovative technology.
+Zion China Technology Co.
+Ltd. of Beijing is a mobile Internet healthcare company that focuses on improving the health and well-being of its customers through innovative technology.
 It builds products that can improve the quality of life for patients with chronic diseases by helping them better manage their illnesses on a daily basis.

 Zion China created the E-Followup glucose management cloud platform.
 They propose a new "five-wheeled train" for diabetes management involving glucose metabolism, pharmacokinetics, dietary dynamics, exercise kinetics, and patient self-motivation.
 This management approach fills the gaps in the field of precision medical management in China and pioneers the field of precision diabetes management.